mjoras/trone/draft-thomson-scone-train-protocol.md

 A network element detects a TRAIN packet by observing that a packet has a QUIC long header and the TRAIN protocol version of 0xTBD.

-A network element then conditionally replaces the six bits of the Rate Signal field with a value of its choosing.
+A network element then conditionally replaces the Rate Signal field with a value of its choosing.

 A network element might receive a packet that already includes a rate limit signal.
 If the network element wishes to signal a lower rate limit, they can